How Your LLC Will Be Taxed

 Federal Self-Employment Tax

 Here are some examples of how much self-employment tax you may need to pay, depending on your earnings:

-- On profits of $60,000, you would pay self-employment tax of $9,180.
+- On profits of $50,000, you would pay self-employment tax of $7,650

-- On profits of $90,000, you would pay self-employment tax of $13,770.
+- On profits of $70,000, you would pay self-employment tax of $10,710

-- On profits of $140,000, you would pay self-employment tax of $21,420.
+- On profits of $90,000, you would pay self-employment tax of $13,770

-- On profits of $160,000, you would pay self-employment tax of $24,480.
+- On profits of $120,000, you would pay self-employment tax of $18,360

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+The Internal Revenue Service allows an LLC to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

-Washington LLC Federal Income Tax
+Federal Income Tax

-You only pay federal income tax on your Washington LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for things such as healthcare and some retirement plans.

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

 Regardless of whether you withhold federal income tax, your employees may need to file their own tax returns.

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Depending on the industry you are in, your Washington LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-The most common types of estimated taxes are:
+The most common types of estimated tax are: